madeofpendletonwool/PinePods/completed_todos.md

 This is the list of previous todos that are now completed

-Next edition
+Next Version:

+- [] Added Better Download support to the client versions.

+Version 0.6.0

+- [x] Added Postgresql support
 - [] Added option to podcast pages to allow for downloading every episode
-- [] Added Postgresql support
 - [] Enhanced downloads page to better display podcasts.
 This improves archival experience
-- [] Added Better Download support to the client versions.
+- [] Auto Download Episodes when released for given podcasts
+- [] Completed status added so podcasts can be marked as completed and will auto complete once finished

 Version 0.5.4